python/typing_extensions/doc/index.rst

    of the sentinel object.
 If not provided, *name* will be used.

    All sentinels with the same *name* and *module_name* have the same identity.
+   Sentinel identity is preserved across :py:mod:`copy` and :py:mod:`pickle`.

    Sentinel objects are tested using :py:ref:`is`.
-   Sentinel identity is preserved across :py:mod:`copy` and :py:mod:`pickle`.
+   Sentinels have no truthiness and attempting to convert a sentinel to :py:class:`bool` will raise :py:exc:`TypeError`.

    Example::